DataShades/ckanext-scss/README.md

 While CSS variables (custom properties) offer runtime manipulation, we're currently using Sass variables because:

-1. We need to use Sass functions like `lighten()` and `darken()`
+1. We need to use Sass functions like `color.adjust()`, `color.invert()` etc.
-2. They're processed at compile time, offering broader browser support
-3. They integrate seamlessly with the rest of our Sass architecture
+2. They integrate seamlessly with the rest of our Sass architecture.
+It might be confusing to use both type of variables at the same time.

 ## 6. Using REM Units

-REM (Root EM) units are relative to the font size of the root element (typically the `<html>` element), which defaults to 16px in most browsers.
+REM (Root EM) units are relative to the font size of the root element (typically the `<html>` element), which defaults to `16px` in most browsers.

 ### Advantages